 Great Books offers a truly unique array of literary topics and genres that are sure to pique your child's intellectual curiosity each and every week.

 Great Books' curriculum takes up the debate of timeless questions as students read both classical and contemporary works of literature.
-Each weekly session of our summer program provides new and challenging materials for our students
+Each weekly session of our summer program provides new and challenging materials for our students.

 Regardless of which campus and session students attend, the themes and literature elections are sure to foster thought-provoking questions and fruitful discussions!
-We will be announcing new themes in the fall.
-Keep an eye out!

 What would you do if you were forced to battle a Grecian cyclops or to protect the one you love while being hunted by a mad man?
 Games have been central themes in literature since the classical era.
 Students will delve into this theme and probe whether literature itself is a game, in the illusory way that it creates worlds, characters, plots, and the passage of time.
 Readings include Homer, Richard Connell, Orson Scott Card, and more.
 Dr. Ken Sammond, a senior lecturer at Fairleigh Dickinson University and scholar of “imagined communities,” will lead this exciting literary exploration.